nus-cs2103-AY2223S1/ip/docs/README.md

 Expected outcome:

-mark the task of the given index as done.
+mark the task at given index as done.

+_Index must be within range_

 Example of marking tasks as undone: